denysniko/pass-app-react/README.md

-# Password app React
+# Password generator app in React

-My little app that helps generate a password.
+My little app that helps to conveniently generate a password.